vkhazin/multicloud-courseware/content/docker-kubernetes/lab-endpoint-container.md

 11. -p 3001:3001 maps host port 3001 to container port 3003

-12. -d start detached to be able to use the terminal
+12. -d starts detached to be able to continue using the terminal

 13. --rm delete the container when it is stopped

-14. And now you are able to access the endpoint: \`curl 'http://localhost:3001?name=John'\`
+14. And now you are able to access the endpoint: \`curl '[http://localhost:3001?name=John'\`](http://localhost:3001?name=John'`)

 15. This is how you create a node.js end-point running in a container